-We consider it our primary task to maintain the confidentiality of the personal data provided by you and protect it from unauthorised access.
+We consider it our primary task to maintain the confidentiality of the personal data provided by you and protect it from unauthorized access.
 For this reason, we apply utmost diligence and state-of-the-art security standards to ensure the protection of your personal data.
-As a private company, we are subject to theprovisions of the European General Data Protection Regulation (GDPR) and the provisions of the Federal Data Protection Act (BDSG).
-We have taken technical and organisational measures to ensure to ensure that the provision on data protection are complied with by us as well as by our external service providers.
+As a private company, we are subject to the provisions of the European General Data Protection Regulation (GDPR) and the provisions of the Federal Data Protection Act (BDSG).
+We have taken technical and organizational measures to ensure to ensure that the provision on data protection are complied with by us as well as by our external service providers.

 The law demands that personal data be processed in a lawful manner, in good faith and in a manner that is transparent for the data subject (“lawfulness, processing in good faith, transparency”).
 To ensure this we inform you about the individual legal definitions as they are used in the Privacy Statement: